In Focus: Is Your State a Major Source of Election Misinformation?

 Overall Mentions of Misinformation Narratives

 Above are the total number of media mentions, broken down by state, that reference one of the hundreds of misinformation narratives Zignal Labs has been tracking, in conjunction with a major candidate in the 2020 election (all Presidential and Vice Presidential candidates, along with other influencers related to the November 3rd election, including notable Senate and House Candidates).
-Location is determined by the metadata attached to media mentions, which can include MSA information for broadcast television, the city of a local newspaper, and location data attached to social media postings, and more.
+Location is determined by the metadata attached to media mentions, which can include MSA information for broadcast television, the city of a local newspaper, location data attached to social media postings, and more.

 At first glance, when looking at any geographical breakdown of digital media, the list can appear to be simply a list of states sorted by population.
 However, when we compare these state mentions against each other, certain contrasts and insights come to light.